Dreambotter420/SuicideChristmas2021/README.md

   # Final note

   The script will listen to commands in public chat while doing the christmas event and store them, but won't actually execute any of them until they reach the wildy spot+tile.
-You may find your bots dancing or saying random things to you at this point.
+You may find your bots dancing at this point.